Porter Airlines: Controversies

 On February 9, 2012, Transport Canada advised Porter it had received an Access to Information request for what are called "Notices of Suspension issues to Porter."
 Such notices are departmental warnings with strict deadlines to deal with problems that could be safety related, but could also be demands to replace key personnel, like pilots, who have left the company.
 Transport Canada told Porter it was considering releasing some information and wanted a written response from the company detailing why any records should be withheld.
 Based on Porter's response, the department decided to release a censored version of the material in question.
 Porter went to court to prevent that from happening.
 On July 11, 2013, the federal court ruled in Porter's favour and the Confidentiality Order dated September 14, 2012 would remain in effect.
 A technical issue with Transport Canada's handling of the matter was cited as the reason for the ruling.

 On January 10, 2013, 22 Porter ground crew members went on strike in Toronto.
 This was the airline's first labour dispute since it began business.
 In April 2013, Porter filed a libel lawsuit against the Canadian Office and Professional Employees union representing the 22 striking workers.
-Porter suit was for $4 million in damages for alleged defamatory statements made by the union using its Twitter account.
+Porter suit was for million in damages for alleged defamatory statements made by the union using its Twitter account.
 The strike was settled in June 2013, and Porter's lawsuit was dropped.

-In 2014, Montreal's Montréal/Saint-Hubert Airport settled four civil lawsuits and announced it was trying to get service to Toronto Island Airport as part of its expansion plans.
-According to Porter, there would need to be a brand new terminal built in order for the airline to start serving the airport, which the airport hoped to build with grants from the Government of Canada.

 In June 2017, it was announced on Twitter that Porter Airlines had "blacklisted" the conservative Canadian media website "The Rebel Media", and had directly tweeted to Ezra Levant notifying him in person that they had removed their advertisements from Rebel Media's advertising space.
 Levant reacted by calling for a boycott of the airline.
 Porter Airlines subsequently apologized for the use of the word "blacklist".